zukunft/zukunft.com/docs/code_functions_all.md

         \-- html_base - @param bool $no_about true to omit the about link e.g. when already on the about page
 \-- wrapper for the basic html elements used
     \-- ref
-        \-- html_base - @param bool $no_about true to omit the about link e.g. when already on the about page
+        \-- html_base - create the html code for a link
+    \-- ref_view
+        \-- html_base - create the html code to show an object
     \-- img
-        \-- html_base - @param bool $no_about true to omit the about link e.g. when already on the about page
+        \-- html_base - create the html code to show an object
     \-- span
         \-- html_base - @param string $text the text that should be formatted
 \-- wrapper for internal references used in the html code